Yashwanth-Karumanchi/PharmaRevAI/README.md

 ## Limitations

 PharmaRev AI only answers from loaded public datasets.
-It cannot infer private revenue, rebates, contract terms, CRM opportunities, sales-rep performance, internal margins, or year-over-year trends beyond 2024.
-When a question needs unavailable data, the assistant says so clearly.
+It can't infer private revenue, rebates, contract terms, CRM opportunities, sales-rep performance, internal margins, or year-over-year trends beyond 2024.
+When a question needs data that isn't available, the assistant just says so.

 ---